stephenrwicks/swTable/documentation.md

 No dependencies.

-Automatically updates the DOM when data is modified.
+Automatically updates the DOM when data is modified, and automatically updates the DOM when settings are dynamically changed.

 Fully featured with
 - object-oriented data access,